 You can’t cover the world of genetics, diets, lifestyle, gender and race with one multivitamin.
 That is NOT THE ANSWER

-At VitaCode, LLC, we believe people need tailored amounts of each vitamin based on their diet, genetic/family history, and published population data.
-That's why we developed our line of "Sequence Multivitamins" developed to consider your genetic nutritional needs.
-Throwing the same multivitamin at all men under age 60 across a world of genetics, diets, and exposures is not the answer.
+At Sequence, we believe people need tailored amounts of each vitamin based on their diet, family history, and published population data.
+That's why we developed our line of "Sequence Multivitamins" that consider your genetic nutritional needs.